Failproofshark/cl-sdl2-ttf/README.md

 This is a wrapper for the SDL2_TTF library used for loading fonts and creating text assets.

 ## Usage
-To be documented
+To Be Documented

 ## Examples
-There is one example using plain old SDL renderers.
-TO run it load the `sdl2-ttf-examples` package and run `(ttf-examples:basic-example)`
+There are two example one using sdl renderers while the other uses OpenGL.
+To run it load the `sdl2-ttf-examples` package and run `(ttf-examples:basic-example)` or `(ttf-examples:gl-example)`

 ##Credits